madslundt/NetCoreEventSourceSample/README.md

 **Eventstore middleware**

-**Infrastructure** is a projects containing helpers, configuration, etc. to ease integration of new services.
+**Infrastructure** is a project containing helpers, configuration, etc. to ease integration of new services.

 ## MicroServices
 Micro services directory contain all services needed to run in the API.